k-systems

 communication systems at the knowledge level.

-Today knowledge sytems, or projects, usually exist within
+Today knowledge systems or projects usually exist within

 complex, continually changing distributed environments.